 If you read most guides to keto, they seem to talk mostly about meat, eggs, and dairy.
 The logical conclusion you’d draw would be that a vegan version of keto simply isn’t possible.
 Is this really the case though?

-The most important thing about the keto diet is that you should limit carbs, typically to 20-25 g net carbs per day, while eating sufficient protein and fats.
+The most important thing about the keto diet is limiting carbs, typically to 20-25 g net carbs per day, while eating sufficient protein and fats.
 As such, it is already relatively strict on its own, and while not impossible, combining it with another type of a strict diet, such as a vegan one, can prove to be challenging.

 Protein, however, would be more challenging, and you might need to get a part of it from soy products and from protein powders, and both aren’t ideal long-term solutions.

-The problem with non-animal sources of protein is that they’re usually rather carb-heavy (f.e. lentils and quinoa), and that in most cases the protein they contain is not complete, i.e. does not contain all nine essential amino acids in sufficient amounts.
+The problem with non-animal sources of protein is that they’re usually rather carb-heavy (f.e. lentils and quinoa), and that in most cases the protein they contain is not complete.
+It does not contain all nine essential amino acids in sufficient amounts.

 To find out more about how much protein you should be consuming, check out our article: How Much Protein Should You Eat on Keto Diet.